joist-orm/joist-orm/docs/docs/advanced/optimistic-locking.md

 The SQL in this example only updates 1 row at a time, so is pretty straight forward.

-Technically because of Joist's [bulk everything](../querying/bulk-operations.md) feature, the `UPDATE` SQL that Joist generates at runtime will look more complex than this example, but the effect is the same, i.e. that bulk `UPDATE`s will still check the individual/per-row `updated_at` values.
+The SQL that Joist generates at runtime will be more complex, because it batches all `UPDATE`s for a single table together into 1 SQL call, but the effect is the same: the bulk `UPDATE`s still check the individual/per-row `updated_at` values.

 :::